You have no items in your bag

-You’ve probably heard about retinol and the anti-aging abilities it has become famous for.
+You’ve probably heard about retinol and its anti-aging abilities.
 But adding a new product to your skin care regimen can be confusing.
 You may be scared of compromising your skin if something goes wrong.

-Consider this article your beginner’s guide.
+Consider this article your beginner’s guide to retinol.
 We’ll discuss:

 What is Retinol and What are the Benefits?